shuming201/booknotes/system-design/system-design-interview/chapter23/README.md

 A monolithic application enables us to use a shared relational database for ensuring data consistency.

-In our microservice design, we chose a hybrid approach where some services are separate, but the reservation and inventory APIs are handled by the same servicefor the reservation and inventory APIs.
+In our microservice design, we chose a hybrid approach where some services are separate, but the reservation and inventory APIs are handled by the same service for the reservation and inventory APIs.

 This is done because we want to leverage the relational database's ACID guarantees to ensure consistency.